add to basket

 A Level Politics is the study of the structures of government and the concepts behind it.
 Over the two year A Level you will gain a thorough understanding of how our government works, the make-up of our country, elections and what each political party believes in and the principles they seek to introduce.
 You will also gain an understanding of politics on the international stage and how problems and issues are discussed and dealt with in different ways.
 You will also explore theory and thinkers behind key political ideology including Liberalism, Conservatism, Socialism and Feminism.

-This A Level is taught from the EDEXCEL board over two years as an examination-based subject.
-AS examinations at the end of the first year and second year.
+This A Level is taught from the EDEXCEL board over two years.
+You will sit three papers at the end of your second year and the subject is fully exam assessed.

 A minimum of five GCSEs at grade 4 and above, including Maths.